g8os/EFBD/docs/nbd/storage/tlog.md

 Rather than defining actual [block][block] storage logic, the TLog storage has another purpose instead.
 All write (`SET`, `DELETE`, `MERGE`) operations are send asynchrounsouly to the [TLog Server][tlogserver], using the [TLog Client][tlogclient].
 By doing so the [vdisk][vdisk] can be [rolled back][rollback] to an earlier [logged (3)][log] in history.
 Additionally the [Transaction Log][tlog] can also be used to create a new [vdisk][vdisk] using the [logged (3)][log] transactions of a TLog-supported [vdisk][vdisk].

+This storage does have some metadata linked to it, which it stored in the [ardb][ardb] [Metadata][metadata] Storage Server defined in its configuration.
+An example of such metadata is the "last flushed sequence", as in the sequence of the last block flushed by the [NBD Server][nbdserver].
+The last Flushed sequence index is stored, such that we can compare it with the version the tlogserver has for this vdisk, and sync (see: [restore][restore]) with it at startup in case that is needed.

 For more information about the data [redundancy][redundant] provided by this storage you can read the [TLog docs][tlog].

 ## Possible Failures